w3c/wai-arrm/content/front-end.md

 nav_title: "Front-End Developer"
 lang: en                   # Change "en" to the translated-language shortcode
 last_updated: 2026-06-05   # Keep the date of the English version
+doc-note-type: draft
+doc-note-message-md: This is an in-progress draft.
+We welcome your comments via GitHub or email from the links below under [Help improve this page](#helpimprove).
+You are also welcome to join the [ARRM Community Group](https://www.w3.org/community/arrm/) to contribute.

 parent_in_h1:
   - ref: /planning/arrm/